Politburo of the Communist Party of Vietnam: Duties and responsibilities

 Meetings are held regularly; decisions within the Politburo are made through collective decision-making, which means that policies are only enacted if a majority of Politburo members support them.
 In the 1960s, outside analysts believed the Politburo was divided into two factions (pro-China and pro-Soviet); this forced Politburo members to decide policy through compromise.
 This was later proven wrong, because Hồ Chí Minh became a staunch believer in collective decision-making during the 1950s after the beginning of de-Stalinisation in the Soviet Union.
 Hồ's successor, Lê Duẩn, stated at the 4th National Congress that "Only with collective decisions made by collective intelligence will we be able to avoid subjectivism that leads to errors and sometimes to dangerous consequences".
 Hồ's emphasis on the maintenance of unity led the CPV to eschew the Chinese Communist Party's (CCP) policy of "criticism and self-criticism".
 The CCP's criticism and self-criticism policy was used to resolve "internal contradictions"; the problem with this concept was that it always assumed that one side was right.
 "Criticism and self-criticism" was not introduced in Vietnam, chiefly for this reason.

-However, Zachary Abuza (author of Renovating Politics in Contemporary Vietnam) claims that Politburo decision-making is built on factional infighting and ideological differences rather than on any notion of collective leadership.
+Zachary Abuza (author of Renovating Politics in Contemporary Vietnam) claims that Politburo decision-making is built on factional infighting and ideological differences rather than on any notion of collective leadership.
 The Politburo is responsible to the Central Committee, and the Central Committee can question the Politburo.
 The composition of the Central Military Commission, the leading Party organ on military affairs, is decided by the Politburo.
 It is the responsibility of the Secretariat (not the Politburo) to ensure the implementation of directives stemming from the Politburo.

 Power in relation to the state

-Before the reforms of Nguyễn Văn Linh during the late 1980s, the Politburo was the supreme decision-making organ in all areas of party and state.
-Before 1988, the Politburo had no clear guideline on its responsibilities on socioeconomic issues.
-Because of this lack, the Politburo frequently meddled in the affairs of the Council of Ministers (the central government).
-Until 1988, the Politburo made detailed planning and budgetary decisions; from 1988 onward, the Politburo decides a plan's general orientation, but lets the central government make detailed socioeconomic decisions.
+Before the reforms of Nguyễn Văn Linh during the 1980s, the Politburo was the supreme decision-making organ in all areas of party and state.
+Before 1988, the Politburo had no clearer guideline on its responsibilities on socioeconomic issues.
+Because of this lack, the Politburo more frequently meddled in the affairs of the Council of Ministers (the central government).
+Until 1988, the Politburo made detailed planning and budgetary decisions; from 1988 onward, the Politburo decides a plan's general orientation, and lets the central government make detailed socioeconomic decisions.
 The all-encompassing role of the Politburo before 1988 blurred the roles of the party and state in the decision-making process.
-Another problem until 1988 was that many members of the Politburo were leading officials within the state (again blurring the roles of party and state).
+Another problem until 1988 was that more members of the Politburo were leading officials within the state (again blurring the roles of party and state).

 The Politburo has the unofficial power to appoint members of the central government through the National Assembly of Vietnam.
 Because the National Assembly is dominated by the party, party leadership has considerable leverage in appointing members of the central government.
-However, even if the Politburo decides the appointment of officials, party members can oppose the nominees; the appointment of Đỗ Mười was opposed by the Club of Resistance Veterans, a group of reformist communist cadres.
+If the Politburo decides the appointment of officials, party members can oppose the nominees; the appointment of Đỗ Mười was opposed by the Club of Resistance Veterans, a group of reformist communist cadres.